PASTAplus/PASTA/documentation/doc_tree/pasta_sop/archive_life_cycle.rst

     :align: center
     :scale: 100%

-    UML sequence diagram of the life cycle of a data package in the EDI data repository.
+    UML sequence diagram of a data package life cycle in the EDI data repository.

 Key Steps